This is a fantastic flatbread recipe.

 - 2 cups cherry tomatoes, halved

-- 1/2 pound wine grapes, rinsed, halved, and seeded
+- 1/2 pound grapes, wine variety, rinsed, halved, and seeded

-- Handful arugula, plus a few leaves for garnish
+- arugula, plus a few leaves for garnish

 - Of course Romney’s topping for her flat bread is absolutely fantastic.
 But you can take the dough recipe and top it any way you prefer.
 You can use traditional Italian type toppings like tomatoes, parmesan cheese, and prosciutto, or use your imagination like Romney did and come up with your own fantastic creation.